caseyanderson/slices_wkshp/day_1.md

 ### Listening

+* "Only [Harmony Series #17]," by Michael Pisaro, recording and realization by Jason Kahn
 * "Middle of the Field," Pieces of Air, Toshiya Tsunoda
-* "Chicks In A Box- Ratna Park 1.21.05," Sounds Of Nepal Volumes 1 - 3, Aaron Dilloway
+* "Chicks In A Box - Ratna Park 1.21.05," Sounds Of Nepal Volumes 1 - 3, Aaron Dilloway
 * "Loading Pick-Up Truck," Sounds of the Junk Yard
 * "Bent Pipe," Extract From Field Recording Archive #1, Toshiya Tsunoda
 * "Lake Tear of the Clouds, Mt.
 Marcy - The Source, Elevation 4.332 feet," A Sound Map of the Hudson River, Annea Lockwood